pstepanek954/ettaboyle/human-user-guide.md

 - **Bouncing Around**: After undergrad I was in the Peace Corps in Tanzania for 2 years, followed by 2 years in Denver, then 4 years in Aspen.
 - **Home 🏡**: I moved to Seattle in 2017 and happily plan to call it home for years to come.
 - **Career**: My [LinkedIn profile](https://www.linkedin.com/in/ettaboyle/) has the best summary of where i've worked and the roles i've held.
 At my core I am a community strategist.
 I have about 10 years of experience in B2B & B2C industries building and managing tech communities that increase product engagement through scalable collaboration.
 I'm also working on my Master's in Communications Leadership at the University of Washington with a focus on Communities and Networks _(exp. graduation Dec., 2022)_.
-I am passionate about connecting people and building programs that create and nurture diverse communities.
+I am passionate about connecting people and building programs that create and nurture diverse communities.  _(A bunch of this is just copy/paste from my LinkedIn so it may read a little stuffy 😆)_

 #### 🌲 Working Environment